Easy (Sugababes song): Chart performance

 "Easy" entered the Irish Singles Chart on 2 November 2006 at number 34.
 The following week, it jumped to a peak position of number 18.
-The song debuted at number 30 the UK Singles Chart on 5 November 2006 and peaked at number eight the following week, becoming the Sugababes' twelfth top-ten hit in the country.
-"Easy" has since sold 60,000 copies in the UK.
+The song debuted at number 30 the UK Singles Chart on 5 November 2006 and rose to its peak at number eight the following week, selling 14,745 copies on a busy release week with many other groups like Westlife, U2 with Green Day, and All Saints debuting on the charts or making significant chart jumps that same week.
+Ex-Sugababes member Mutya Buena's song with George Michael "This Is Not Real Love" also jumped from 76 to 15, selling 9,614 copies the same week.
+"Easy" became the Sugababes' twelfth top-ten hit in the country, and has since sold 60,000 copies in the UK.
 The song peaked in the top twenty on the Danish Singles Chart and Finnish Singles Chart, and the top thirty on the Austrian, German and Swiss singles charts.
 It reached number 18 on the Norwegian VG-lista chart for two weeks, and became the group's eleventh top-twenty hit in the country.
 The song peaked at number 45 on the Netherlands' Mega Single Top 100 chart, number 53 on the Czech Singles Chart, and number 56 on the Swedish Singles Chart.
 "Easy" performed most successfully on the Slovakian Singles Chart, where it peaked at number five for two non-consecutive weeks, and spent six weeks in the chart's top ten.